A VGA connector is found on many AV components and is mainly used for connecting computers with your equipment.

 If your output device only has a VGA port, or you have no spare DVI or HDMI inputs, then then a VGA connector like this should still give you a good image.

 To get a sharp computer image on the TV screen, you will need to ensure that you set the output resolution of the computer to match the native resolution of the TV.

 Also, depending on the native resolution of your TV and the output capabilities of the graphics card in your computer, you may not be able to fill the whole screen with a sharp image as the output resolution may not match the TV exactly.

-If you are using a laptop, then you will usually need to press a combination of keys to send the image to the TV – for example function + F7.
-This will vary between models and so consult your manual.
+If you are using a laptop, then you will usually need to press a combination of keys to send the image to the TV – for example, function + F7.